-Arsenic is a toxic contaminant commonly found at action levels in water supplies of homes in Maine, New Hampshire and the northeast.
-Arsenic (As) is a naturally occurring contaminant often found in ground water that generally occurs in two forms: pentavalent arsenic (also known as As(V), As(+5), and arsenate) and trivalent arsenic (also known as As(III), As(+3), and arsenate).
+Arsenic is a toxic contaminant commonly found at action levels in water supplies of homes in Maine, New Hampshire, and the northeast.
+Arsenic (As) is a naturally occurring contaminant often found in groundwater that generally occurs in two forms: pentavalent arsenic (also known as As(V), As(+5), and arsenate) and trivalent arsenic (also known as As(III), As(+3), and arsenate).

-Arsenic does not generally impart color, taste, or smell to water; therefore, it can only be detected by an analytical test.
-Public water supplies are required to monitor their water for arsenic contaminates and to make that information available to the public.
+Arsenic does not normally impart color, taste, or smell to the water.
+Therefore, it can only be detected by an analytical test.
+Public water supplies are required to monitor their water for arsenic contaminates and make that information available to the public.

-Following installation, Everclean recommends the consumer should have the treated water tested to verify that the desired arsenic reduction is being achieved and continue with routine servicing to ensure the system is functioning properly.
-Everclean representatives provide for this follow-up testing in systems that Everclean has installed.
+Following installation, Everclean recommends that the consumer have the treated water tested to verify that the desired arsenic reduction is being achieved and continue routine servicing to ensure the system is functioning properly.
+Everclean representatives provide follow-up testing in systems that Everclean has installed.

 Please consult with Everclean Water Treatment Systems for service life expectancy based on specific water quality parameters and testing.
-When you purchase a system from Everclean Water Treatment Systems you will always receive your replacement filters or media at the lowest cost on the market for life!
+When you purchase a system from Everclean Water Treatment Systems, you will always receive your replacement filters or media at the lowest cost on the market for life.